Policies

 Engineering and Technology Journal severely follows the committee of publication ethics (COPE) guidelines to detect plagiarism; for more clear insight, authors may refer to flowcharts provided by COPE by clicking here or visiting the COPE website.

-Engineering and Technology Journal (ETJ) is a self-financing journal and does not receive funding from any source except the staff salaries which are provided by the publisher (University of Technology-Iraq).
-The publication processing is solely dependent upon the Article Processing Charges (APC) received from authors.
-As the journal is Open Access so there are no subscription charges.
-The content is freely accessible for the readers on the journal website.
-The Journal does not accept advertising requests.
+Engineering and Technology Journal (ETJ) is a self-financing journal and does not receive funding from any source, except for staff salaries, which are paid by the publisher (University of Technology-Iraq).
+Publication costs are covered solely by the Article Processing Charges (APCs) paid by authors.
+As the journal is open access, there are no subscription charges.
+Payment of APCs or waiver status does not influence editorial decisions; all decisions are based solely on editorial assessment and peer review.
+The content is freely accessible to readers on the journal website.
+The journal does not accept advertisements.

 Copyright Policies and Malpractice Statement